astral-sh/ruff/README.md

 Ruff also implements the functionality that you get from [`yesqa`](https://github.com/asottile/yesqa), and a subset of the rules implemented in [`pyupgrade`](https://pypi.org/project/pyupgrade/) (8/34).

+If you're looking to use Ruff, but rely on an unsupported Flake8 plugin, free to file an Issue.

 ### Do I need to install Rust to use Ruff?

 Nope!
 Ruff is available as [`ruff`](https://pypi.org/project/ruff/) on PyPI: